Describing Amoebas: The dimension of an amoeba

 \section{The dimension of an amoeba}

 The dimension of an amoeba may be understood in differential-geometric terms.
-At a smooth point $x$ of a variety $V\subset(\CC^\times)^n$ of dimension $k$, the rank of the differential $d_x\Log$ of the map to the amoeba is $2k{-}l$, where $l$ is the dimension of the intersection of $T_xV$ with the tangent space of the fiber $\UU^n$ at $x$.
+At a smooth point $x$ of a variety $V\subset(\CC^\times)^n$ of dimension $k$, the rank of the differential $d_x\Log$ of the map to the amoeba is $2k{-}l$, where $l$ is the dimension as a real vector space of the intersection of $T_xV$ with the tangent space of the fiber $\UU^n$ at $x$.
 Since $\sqrt{-1}\cdot T_x\UU^n=T_x\RR_>^n$ and $V$ is complex, $d\Log$ and $d\Arg$ have the same rank on $T_xV$.
 Thus the amoeba and coamoeba of $V$ have the same dimension.
 We would like to understand the dimension of $\scrA(V)$ from the geometry of $V$.

 We have the bound $\dim_\RR\scrA(V)\leq\min\{n, 2\dim_\CC V\}$ as $\scrA(V)\subset\RR^n$ and $\dim_\RR V=2\dim_\CC V$, and we seek structures on $V$ that imply this inequality is strict.
 If a subvariety $V\subset(\CC^\times)^n$ has an action by a subtorus $\TT$ of dimension $l$, then the orbit space $V/\TT$ is a subvariety of the quotient torus $(\CC^\times)^n/\TT$.
 The amoeba $\scrA(V)\subset\RR^n$ has a translation action by the $l$-dimensional rational subspace $\scrA(\TT)$ with orbit space $\scrA(V/\TT)$.
-Taking this into account, we conclude that $\dim_\RR\scrA(V)\leq \min\{ n, 2\dim_\CC V-l\}$.
+Taking this into account, we conclude that $\dim_\RR\scrA(V)\leq \min\{ n, 2\dim_\CC V{-}l\}$.

-If $V$ lies in an affine subtorus $a\TT$, then its amoeba lies in $\Log(a)\scrA(\TT)$, a rational affine subspace of the same dimension as $\TT$.
+If $V$ lies in an affine subtorus $a\TT$, then its amoeba lies in $\Log(a)+\scrA(\TT)$, a rational affine subspace of the same dimension as $\TT$.
 This further bounds $\dim_\RR\scrA(V)$.

-We identify a structure on $V$ that generalizes these structures.
+We identify a structure on $V$ that generalizes these observations.
 We write $\dim X$ for the dimension of a complex variety $X$ and reserve $\dim_\RR$ for dimension as a real analytic set.